 You made it through the ups and downs of teething, and now you’re just trying to nail down creative ways to get a wriggly toddler to brush their new choppers every day.
 Then one day, your child’s first tooth feels a little wiggly or their peers start sporting adorable gap-toothed grins.
-Much like getting baby teeth, losing baby teeth is a big milestone for kids — and one that will earn them a visit from the tooth fairy to boot.
+Much like getting baby teeth, losing baby teeth is a big milestone for kids.
 Dive into this article to hear from experts about the timeline and sequence in which children typically lose their teeth.

 “There is a range of ages that children exfoliate (lose) their primary teeth,” says Dr. Amr Moursi, dental surgeon and professor and chair of the NYU Department of Pediatric Dentistry.
 “I’ve had kids lose their first tooth between 4 1/2 and 5, and then I’ve seen 7- or even 8-year-olds who still haven’t lost any teeth.”

-Wondering when your child may be tucking their pearly whites under their pillow?
+Wondering when your child may be tucking their pearly whites under their pillow for the tooth fairy?
 Here’s everything you need to know about losing baby teeth.

-Most kids begin losing baby teeth around the ages of 5 and 6, according to Dr. Travis Nelson, a board-certified pediatric dentist, clinical associate professor and chair of the Department of Pediatric Dentistry at University of Washington.
-“Typically the first ones to get loose are the incisors of the lower jaw [the two central teeth on the bottom],” Nelson explains.
-“The next ones to fall out are usually the upper incisors [front teeth on top], which happens around age 8.
-And the baby molars are usually lost between 10 and 12 years old.”
+Most kids begin losing baby teeth around the ages of 5 and 6, according to Dr. Travis Nelson, a board-certified pediatric dentist, clinical associate professor and chair of the Department of Pediatric Dentistry at the University of Washington.
+While the timing of losing teeth can vary from child to child, Nelson notes that the pattern of tooth loss is pretty consistent for most kids.

 Why do baby teeth fall out?